 - Amazon Prime Video

 - Vudu (you’ll have to ‘buy’ or redeem shows/movies on this service to stream)

 Free Streaming Services with Limited Anime Libraries

-There are free streaming services that offer anime selections, and you will be watching commercials most likely.
-But sometimes these services offer obscure classics that you won’t find on other services.
+There are free streaming services that offer anime selections, and you will be watching commercials.
+But sometimes, these services offer obscure classics you won’t find on other services.

 Some free streaming sites do have malicious or deceptive pop-ups, so I have omitted these options because I would not recommend anyone use a site that does this.